devaultcrypto/devault/doc/abc_update_logs.md

      Merge #13566: Fix get balance
-     Remove check-source-control-tools from check and check-all targets [cuckoocache] Use matchKey instead of the == operator.
-     refactoring: add a method for determining if a block is pruned or not Integrate gArgs and chainparams into the Seeder Various nits in cuckoocache_tests.cpp
+     Remove check-source-control-tools from check and check-all targets [cuckoocache] Use matchKey instead of the == operator. xx   refactoring: add a method for determining if a block is pruned or not Integrate gArgs and chainparams into the Seeder Various nits in cuckoocache_tests.cpp
      doc: Doxygen-friendly CuckooCache comments